jeanetteandrews/ComputationalDataScience/README.md

 ### 2. [CPU Noise Reduction](https://github.com/jeanetteandrews/ComputationalDataScience/tree/master/2_CPUNoiseReduction): LOESS & Kalman Smoothing

-[sysinfo.csv](https://github.com/jeanetteandrews/ComputationalDataScience/blob/master/2_CPUNoiseReduction/sysinfo.csv) contains samples my prof's CPU temperature, including temperature (in °C), CPU usage (in percent), and one-minute system load (number of processes running/waiting averaged over the last minute).
+[sysinfo.csv](https://github.com/jeanetteandrews/ComputationalDataScience/blob/master/2_CPUNoiseReduction/sysinfo.csv) contains samples of CPU temperature (in °C), CPU usage (in percent), and one-minute system load (number of processes running/waiting averaged over the last minute).
 You will see that there's a certain amount of noise from the temperature sensor, but it also seems like there are some legitimate changes in the true temperature.

-We want to adjust the parameters of the LOESS and Kalman filters to get as much signal as possible with as little noise as possible.
+We want to adjust the parameters of the LOESS and Kalman filters to get as much signal with as little noise as possible.
 The contrasting factors: (1) when the temperature spikes (because of momentary CPU usage), the high temperature values are reality and we don't want to smooth that information out of existence, but (2) when the temperature is relatively steady (where the computer is not in use), not jumping randomly between 30°C and 33°C as the data implies.

 Code: [smooth_temperature.py](https://github.com/jeanetteandrews/ComputationalDataScience/blob/master/2_CPUNoiseReduction/smooth_temperature.py) <br />
 Input: [sysinfo.csv](https://github.com/jeanetteandrews/ComputationalDataScience/blob/master/2_CPUNoiseReduction/sysinfo.csv) <br />